 - Citizens submit a petition to City Council requesting consideration for an analysis of neighborhood built environmental characteristics and regulations (April 3, 2018)

 - City Council directs staff to complete the built environmental characteristics and regulations analysis (April 3, 2018)

-- Planning staff presents the analysis and a summary of the neighborhood meeting to City Council and Council decides whether to authorize a text change to incorporate the neighborhood characteristics and regulations into the Unified Development Ordinance (UDO) (to be scheduled)
+- Planning staff presents the analysis and a summary of the neighborhood meeting to City Council and Council decides whether to authorize a text change to incorporate the neighborhood characteristics and regulations into the Unified Development Ordinance (UDO) (June 5, 2018)

 - The text change public hearing process occurs (results in approval or denial)

 - If the text change is adopted, a rezoning petition may then be submitted to apply the NCOD characteristics to a specific area

 - Rezoning petition must be signed by 51% of the property owners within the NCOD area

 - Petitions must be received within 4 years of the adoption of the NCOD characteristics and regulations into the UDO